apmlabs/ace-box/user-skel/ansible/roles/demo-monaco-gitops/files/repos/monaco/README.md

 2. The Gitea server should be automatically selected
 3. Select the `dynatrace/******` credentials
 4. Under Owner, fill in `demo`
-5. The Repository `monaco` should be automatically selected
+5. The Repository `monaco-gitops` should be automatically selected
 6. The rest in this section can be left as default

 In the section `Build Configuration`: